Finally, how many efficiencies supercomputers have? And, what do they measure?: Amdahl's Law in terms of our model

-A direct proof of our statement is the rough estimation, that -- based on our Equ.~(\ref{eq:soverk})-- if we divide the \gls{HPCG} efficiency of the supercomputers in the first group by the ratio of their cores used in the benchmark, we arrive about the same efficiency value in the case of all supercomputers.
-Comments such as "\textit{The \gls{HPCG} performance at only 0.3\% of peak performance shows the weakness of the Sunway TaihuLight architecture with slow memory and modest interconnect performance}"~\cite{DongarraSunwaySystem:2016} and "\textit{The \gls{HPCG} performance at only 2.5\% of peak performance shows the strength of the memory architecture performance}"~\cite{DongarraFugakuSystem:2020} show that supercomputing experts did not realize, that the efficiency is a(n at least) 2-parameter function, depending on \textit{both} the number of \gls{PU}s in the system and its workload.
-That dependency defines the achievable payload performance.
-It looks like the community experienced the effect of the two-dimensional efficiency, but does not want to comprehend its reason, despite the early and clear prediction: "\textit{this decay in performance is not a fault of the architecture, but is dictated by the limited parallelism}"~\cite{ScalingParallel:1993}.
+Comments such as "\textit{The \gls{HPCG} performance at only 0.3\% of peak performance shows the weakness of the Sunway TaihuLight architecture with slow memory and modest interconnect performance}"~\cite{DongarraSunwaySystem:2016} and "\textit{The \gls{HPCG} performance at only 2.5\% of peak performance shows the strength of the memory architecture performance}"~\cite{DongarraFugakuSystem:2020} show that supercomputing experts did not realize, that the efficiency is a(n at least) 2-parameter function, depending on \textit{both} the number of \gls{PU}s in the system and its workload; furthermore, that the workload defines the achievable payload performance.
+It looks like the community experienced the effect of the two-dimensional efficiency but did not want to comprehend its reason, despite the early and clear prediction: "\textit{this decay in performance is not a fault of the architecture, but is dictated by the limited parallelism}"~\cite{ScalingParallel:1993}.
 In excessive systems of modern \gls{HW}, \textit{it is also dictated by the laws of nature}~\textbf{\cite{VeghModernParadigm:2019}}.
-Furthermore, its dependence can be perfectly described by the properly interpreted Amdahl's Law, rather than being "empirical efficiency".
-As suggested by Equ.~(\ref{eq:Ppayload}), the trivial way to increase the resulting payload performance of a supercomputer is to increase the single-processor performance of its processors.
-Given that the single processor performance has reached its limitations, some kind of accelerators are frequently used for this goal.
+Furthermore, we can perfectly describe its dependence by the correctly interpreted Amdahl's Law, rather than being "empirical efficiency".
+Notice two more rooflines.
+During the development of the interconnection technology, between the years 2004 and 2012, different implementation ideas have been around, and they competed for years.
+The beginning of the second roofline, around the year 2011, coincides with the dawn of \gls{GPU}s, interfering with the effect of the interconnection technology; see also section~\ref{sec:interconnection}.